isomerpages/imh-ac/_resources-editing/Community Resources (Editing)/Arts.md

 <p>Formerly known as Very Special Arts Singapore, ART:DIS is a non-profit
 organisation established in 1993.
-It empowers persons with intellectual, sensorial, and physical disabilities aged 8 and above through visual and performing arts.
-Operating at Bedok, Bukit Merah, and Changi City Point, ART:DIS fosters self-confidence, independence, and community engagement.
+It empowers persons with intellectual, sensorial, and physical disabilities aged 8 and above through visual and performing arts.</p>
+<p>Operating at Bedok, Bukit Merah, and Changi City Point, ART:DIS fosters
+self-confidence, independence, and community engagement.
 It provides opportunities for artistic growth and professional development, celebrating the unique strengths of individuals and promoting inclusion through the arts.</p>
 </td>
 </tr>
 </tbody>